Skip to main content

 • International Education Standards

-Subsequently, candidates must successfully complete the CFC’s professional examination, and be registered as a member of a CRC in the jurisdiction in which they reside.
+Subsequently, candidates must pass the CFC’s professional examination and be registered as a member of a CRC in the jurisdiction in which they reside.
 In addition, other regulatory bodies (i.e., the Securities and Exchange Commission (CVM), Central Bank of Brazil (BCB), Superintendence of Private Insurance (SUSEP), and/or the National Superintendence for Complementary Pensions (PREVIC)) require a Technical Qualification Exam, administered by the CFC, for auditors providing services to regulated companies.

-As to IES 7 and CPD requirements, auditors registered with CFC on its Cadastro Nacional dos Auditores Independentes (CNAI) and those providing services to companies participating in the securities market, and companies with a turnover over R$78 million are subject to mandatory CPD requirements.
+As to IES 7 and CPD requirements, auditors registered in the CFC’s Cadastro Nacional dos Auditores Independentes (CNAI) are subject to mandatory CPD requirements.
 The CVM also prescribes CPD requirements for CVM-registered auditors.
 These auditors must participate in the CPD programs of the CFC or IBRACON, which are monitored by the CVM.

-In addition, since 2021, the CFC created a new CNAI for auditors of complementary pension plans supervised by the National Superintendence for Complementary Pensions (PREVIC).
-Audit professionals working in these entities must be registered with the CNAI and comply with CPD requirements.
-Lastly, the CFC issued the NBC PA 12, which updated the procedures and documentation of compliance with the CPD program.
+In addition, since 2021, the CFC created a new technical qualification exam for auditors of complementary pension plans supervised by the National Superintendence for Complementary Pensions (PREVIC).
+Audit professionals who provide services to these entities must pass the exam, be registered in the CNAI and comply with CPD requirements.
+To further align with international standards, the CFC issued the NBC PA 12, which updated the procedures and documentation of compliance with the CPD program.

 The CFC has also issued a regulation that requires accountants who prepare or oversee the preparation of financial statements of any public interest entity (PIE) to fulfill CPD obligations.
 In 2020, CPD obligations came into effect for accountants of closed pension funds.
 The CFC reports it is planning to gradually extend the CPD requirement to all public accountants.